Am I eligible for funding if I have not yet completed a master’s degree?

 Am I eligible to apply for the Next Generation Social Sciences in Africa Fellowship if I’m an African citizen based in a university outside of Africa?

-No. Applicants must reside in, or be citizens of a sub-Saharan African country while enrolled in a PhD program in accredited universities in Ghana, Kenya, Nigeria, South Africa, Tanzania, or Uganda.
+No. Applicants must be citizens of a sub-Saharan African country while enrolled in a PhD program in accredited universities in Ghana, Kenya, Nigeria, South Africa, Tanzania, or Uganda.

 I don’t hold a faculty position but I am enrolled in a PhD program in one of the six eligible countries.
 Am I eligible to apply?